1. A Notebook Computer (required)

 Hardware Repair Support

-At the Help Desk located in Morgan Hall, staff members are available to provide hardware diagnosis for student notebooks.
-Our Apple certified help desk technicians can provide some on-site repair services.
+At the Service Desk located in Morgan Hall, staff members are available to provide hardware diagnosis for student notebooks.
+Our Apple certified Service Desk technicians can provide some on-site repair services.

 A Word on Tablets